sjentsch/lsjDocs/Ch05/Ch05_Graphics_2.rst

 might seem like a silly example, I should stress that this kind of thing actually happens a lot.
 Real world data sets are often riddled with stupid errors, especially when someone had to type something into a computer at some point.
-In fact, there’s actually a name for this phase of data analysis and in practice it can take up a huge chunk of our time: **data cleaning**.
+In fact, there is actually a name for this phase of data analysis and in practice it can take up a huge chunk of our time: **data cleaning**.
 It involves searching for typing mistakes (“typos”), missing data and all sorts of other obnoxious errors in raw data files.